Il Fatto Quotidiano

 Since 1861, Vatican City and the Catholic Church have had their own daily news, often giving the Christian view on everyday events.
 The newspaper is also a voice to let people know the new official documents of the Vatican, as well as its interpretation of the current issues.
 Since 1968, a weekly English edition is sold worldwide.

-Strictly under the control of Lega's leader Umberto Bossi, this newspaper represents the ideas of the Lega movement since 1996 and it is based in Milan.
-It is actually the only paper in Italy that is directly controlled by a political leader.
+Founded in 1997, la Padania stopped publishing in 2014.
+Strictly under the control of Lega's leader Umberto Bossi, this newspaper represented the ideas of the Lega movement and it was based in Milan.
+It was actually the only paper in Italy directly controlled by a political leader.
 Strong criticism surrounded the paper when it put forth the controversial position of splitting Italy into two different countries.
 Such extreme agendas has lightened up in the last few years, but from time to time it comes back.

 Founded in 1969 and based in Rome, this is an extreme leftist paper though not affiliated with any party.
 The unique characteristic of "Il Manifesto" is that the newspaper is actually financed, edited, and published by its journalists in a communist-like way of doing things.
 Unfortunately for them, the system and their content seem not to be paying off, and the paper is constantly under financial pressure.